The Forerunner

 18 Then some of the Sadducees (who say there is no resurrection) came up to him; and they began to question him, saying: 19 “Teacher, Moses wrote for us that if a man’s brother dies and leaves behind a wife but no children, he should take his brother’s wife and raise up offspring for his brother.
 20 Now there were seven brothers.
 The first took a wife and died, leaving behind no offspring.
 21 Then the second took her, but he also died leaving no offspring; and likewise the third.
 22 Indeed, all seven6 took her, but left behind no offspring.
 Last of all, the woman also died.
 23 So then: In the resurrection whose wife will she be?
 For all seven had her for a wife.”

-24 Jesus answered and said to them, “Is this not the reason you have gone astray: You know neither the scriptures nor the power of God?
+24 Jesus answered and said to them, “Is this not the reason you are mistaken: You know neither the scriptures nor the power of God?
 25 For when they rise from the dead, they neither marry nor are given in marriage, but are like the angels in heaven.
 26 Moreover, concerning the dead—that they are indeed raised—have you not read in the book of Moses, in the passage about the burning bush, how God spoke to him, saying, ‘I am the God of Abraham, the God of Isaac, and the God of Jacob’?7 27 He is not the God of the dead, but the God of the living.
 You are greatly mistaken.”

 Which Commandment is Greatest?